Pandit K. Santanam: Career

 Santanam was later named the secretary to the Commission appointed by the Punjab Subcommittee of the Indian National Congress to report on the Punjab disturbances.
 The report was a model of meticulous documentation and its historic publication chronicled what was later termed by Gandhi to be the "last nail in the coffin of the British Empire."

 He served as the general secretary of the Punjab Provincial Congress Committee (1921–22) and president of the Batala, PCC (April 1922).
 His activities, however, were not confined to the political sphere alone.
 He was elected Municipal Commissioner of Lahore for the period 1921 to 1923.

 Santanam was a proponent of Indian insurance, and was the founder Secretary of the Indian Life Offices Association in 1928-29 and was, thereafter, its president.
 Between 1944 and 1948, he was a member of the Insurance Advisory Committees.
 At Lahore, Panditji was a popular figure in the insurance world and was the President of the local insurance society for a number of years.

 Heartbroken from the partition, he did yeomen service for the cause of the evacuated offices and their personnel during that time.
 He formed an association of the displaced insurers, organised relief, moved the authorities to afford facilities for removing the records and properties from Pakistan and actively helped the offices in their resettlement.
 He was a member of the Advisory Committee to the Ministry of Relief and Rehabilitation, but he never recovered from the trauma of partition.

 Death

-He passed away at his residence in Delhi on August 30, 1949, at the age of 64.
+He died at his residence in Delhi on 30 August 1949, at the age of 64.